3stantedja/tex-common/README.md

 - `mathrsfs`
 - `microtype`
 - (finish this list)

+Note that I have not tested on other TeX engines, so your mileage might inevitably vary.
+It might crash and burn, I'm not sure!
+But do let me know if that's the case so I could look into that!

 ## Comtributing
 Fork this repo to your local machine.
 Then add your changes and push it to your repo.
 After that add a pull request.